 - Helping guests (paid) secure ITIN/SSN for payments

 Hosts are responsible for helping their visiting scholar/researcher/guest speakers comply with payroll requirements.
-This includes completing paperwork in the Executive Building in conjunction with Payroll and Accounting.
+This includes completing paperwork in the University Services Building in conjunction with Payroll and Accounting.
 One of the requirements is to provide a U.S. social security number (SSN) or taxpayer i.d. number (ITIN).

 Guest lecturers/speakers do not qualify for a SSN on the basis of their activities, so they must apply for the ITIN.
 See the link for more information.
 This is a "by mail" process so it can take weeks to complete; consult Payroll as to whether payment can be made to your guest prior to the receipt of the ITIN.